|Professional Care for Orphaned and Injured Wild Animals|

 How are animals transported to CWC?

 Because CWC is a volunteer based organization, we usually cannot pick up animals.
-We ask that the animals be transported to the rehabilitation facility or to our vet Animal Medical Hospital in State College.
+We ask that the animals be transported to the rehabilitation facility or to our vet Animal Medical Hospital in State College or CPVETS after hours.
 Our care takers cannot leave the facility to pick up animals.
 They are busy caring for the animals at the facility.
 If you cannot transport an animal, give us a call and we will "try" to find a volunteer to help you.
 However, we cannot guarantee that we will be able to find anyone since we do rely on volunteers.
 That is why we urge people to transport the animal ASAP to our vet or to our facility for care.
 If it is compromised, then it should get help right away.
 Never feed or water an animal that is compromised.
 If you find a person hit by a car, you don't take them out to eat...you take them to the hospital.
 An animal needs to be evaluated first and provided medical care and fluids before any food can be offered.

 What is needed to become a wildlife rehabilitator?